 This trip begins at 1:30 PM at our Little Sand Bay Base Camp near Bayfield, WI, where parking is available.
-The trip ends at 1:30 PM at the same location.
-Van transportation between Minneapolis and Little Sand Bay is available for some trips.
-The van leaves from from the Wilderness Inquiry Headquarters in Minneapolis at 7:30 AM and the Radisson Hotel in Duluth at 10:30 AM.
-The van returns to the Radisson Hotel in Duluth around 4:30 PM and to Wilderness Inquiry Headquarters in Minneapolis around 7:30 PM.
+This trip ends at Little Sand Bay Base Camp at 1:30 PM.
 Detailed meeting place directions will be sent to you when you are confirmed for the trip.
 Booking a flight?
 We recommend flying in the night before your trip to Duluth or Minneapolis St. Paul airports, and flying out from Duluth after 5:30 PM and from Minneapolis St. Paul after 9:00 PM.
-Call us at 612-676-9400 if you have questions.Want to Ride With Us?

 Can I go kayak camping on the islands if I have a disability?